Dismiss Modal

 Call 911

-Call 911 if this occurs:
+Call 911 if:

-• Bleeding can't be controlled by direct pressure
+• Bleeding can't be controlled by direct pressure.

 When to get medical advice

-• Signs of infection, including increasing pain in the wound, redness, swelling, or pus coming from the wound
+• Signs of infection, including increasing pain in the wound, redness, swelling, or pus coming from the wound.

-• Fever of 100.4ºF (38ºC) or higher, or as advised by your provider
+• A fever of 100.4ºF (38ºC) or higher, or as advised by your doctor.

-• Chills
+• Chills.

-• Wound edges reopen
+• Wound edges that reopen.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.